-The Graduate Program in Human Development and Family Science offers a Ph.D. in Couple and Family Therapy.
-The program offers a doctoral curriculum that is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+The Graduate Program in Human Development and Family Science offers an area of study in Couple and Family Therapy.
+The area of study offers a doctoral curriculum that is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 It meets the standards for AAMFT clinical membership, and is designed to prepare clinical scholars and researchers.

-The Ph.D. in CFT is a researcher/scholar oriented degree.
+The HDFS Ph.D.
+CFT area of study is a researcher/scholar oriented degree.
 We use a scholar/clinician model with a heavier emphasis on research and scholarship than on clinical work.
 Students admitted into the program are expected to pursue careers in academia or research related areas.
 We train students to train other clinicians, do research in clinically related areas, and do clinical work.

 To clarify, a Ph.D. in CFT is not the same as a Ph.D. in Clinical Psychology.
 To be a licensed psychologist you need to have a Ph.D. in Cinical Psychology.
 To be a licensed couple and family therapist (or marriage and family therapist) you need a masters degree.
 There are many masters degree programs accredited by the COAMFTE.
 We recommend that if you do not have a masters in CFT, and want to become a couple and family therapist that you pursue a degree in one of those programs.
 If you are interested in pursuing a masters degree in CFT to become a therapist please see the following list of accredited masters programs: COAMFTE Masters Programs